Richard Carmona: Post-Surgeon General career

 In 2006, Republicans attempted to recruit Carmona to run for Congress in Arizona's 8th congressional district, but he declined.

 On June 16, 2010, Ross University School of Medicine named Carmona to its board of trustees.

 On October 25, 2013, Carmona joined the Herbalife Board of Directors.
 Dr. Carmona commented, "As a scientist and medical professional, I was first attracted by the depth and breadth of Herbalife's commitment to excellence in nutrition science.
 As a business person, my due diligence showed me a company of integrity with a good business plan.
 As the son of poor emigrant parents, I am elated to see the opportunities Herbalife offers to families in health-disparate and economically underserved communities."

 As of 2020 Carmona was vice chairman of the Canyon Ranch resort and spa company, president of the non-profit Canyon Ranch Institute, and a professor at the Mel and Enid Zuckerman College of Public Health at the University of Arizona.
 He is in-charge of COVID-19 response at the University of Arizona.

 On September 6, 2021, Carmona joined the McKesson Corporation's board of directors as a new independent director and the Board of Directors Compensation and Compliance Committees.

+Dr. Carmona currently serves as an advisor and community ambassador for Rockin' 4 Heroes, a nonprofit organization that produces an annual free concert in Southern Arizona to thank and support First Responders, Active Duty Military, Veterans and Gold Star families through multiple scholarships and financial assistance.